calbasantana/rover/README.md

-This repository is a work in progress and will be completed at a later date.

 [PICTURE]

 # Introduction

-The purpose of this repository is to provide a guide on how to create a rover - a four- to eight-wheeled vehicle - using an ESP32 microcontroller on a custom PCB.
-This repository ...

-This is an open-source platform that I have developed for students over the last few years as a means of expanding my students' understanding of physics concepts by applying them to an engineering challenge.
+The purpose of this repository is to provide access to an open-source platform that I have created and developed for students over the last few years as a means of expanding their understanding of physics concepts by applying physics concepts to engineering challenges.
+This engineering challenge entails the create of a rover - a four- to eight-wheeled vehicle - using an ESP32 microcontroller on a custom PCB.

 The engineering challenge has changed over the years, but most recently it has resulted in the development of the companion repository to this repository - the rover challenges arena.
 Students try to complete up to 10 different challenges with the use of a rover.
 The present repository covers the construction and coding of the rover.

-# Roles

 # Rover Materials